1313e/CMasher/docs/source/user/getting_started.rst

     $ pip install cmasher

-*CMasher* can now be imported as a package with :pycode:`import cmasher`.
+*CMasher* can now be imported as a package with :pycode:`import cmasher as cmr`.

 .. _repository: https://github.com/1313e/CMasher
 .. _PyPI: https://pypi.org/project/CMasher